 The Defunct Politician

 Corrupt politicians exist because we let them exist.
 We elect corrupt politicians into office and allow them to take advantage of the system for their own good.
 If we don't like what they do, we vote them out.
-The people of Illinois did just that to ex-Governor Rod Blagojevich, and impeached him for wire fraud and bribery.
-We are pumped that 1,700 people from the Department of Transportation now make over $170,000/yr from only one, two years ago.
-If we weren’t, we’d cause a raucous.
-Instead, I went online to learn everything about becoming a DOT analyst!
+For example, the people of Illinois did just that to ex-Governor Rod Blagojevich.
+They impeached him for wire fraud and bribery.

 The Miserable Employee

-The miserable employee is OK with being abused, taken advantage of, and underpaid by her boss.
-Everyday she happily comes in knowing that it’s just another day in paradise.
-The miserable employee stays at her job because her fear of the unknown is much greater than the misery her work and boss brings.
+The miserable employee who is unwilling to leave deals with being abused and being underpaid by her boss.
+Everyday she comes in knowing she needs to put up with the bad office environment because she needs the health benefits and steady paycheck.
+The fear of the unknown is much greater than the misery her work and boss brings.

 Fast forward five years later, the miserable employee continues to stay miserable at her job so she never has to take any risks and therefore never has to fail.
-The miserable employee, if she were truly miserable, would have found a new job by now.
-All her complaining and whining is just smoke screen, as she secretly enjoys job security more than anything else.
+If she were truly miserable, she would have found a new job by now.

 The Absent Minded